Aaron lauded for grace amid racism during home run pursuit - WTMJ

 “We’re not only talking about a transcendent baseball player, we’re talking about a transcendent person in American history,” Jones said.
 “Jackie Robinson kind of set the stage, but Hank took it to a whole other level.”

-The Milwaukee Brewers, playing in the city where Aaron started and ended his big league career, said they will his No. 44 on their sleeves in the upcoming season.

-The Atlanta Falcons and the Atlanta United paid their respects by announcing they will retire Aaron’s jersey number for their 2021 seasons in the NFL and MLS.
+The Atlanta Falcons and the Atlanta United paid their respects by announcing they will retire Aaron’s No. 44 for their 2021 seasons in the NFL and MLS.

 Braves pitcher Tom House caught Aaron’s record-breaking homer in the bullpen beyond the fence in left field at Atlanta Stadium.